 What Don’t I Need to Disclose in Washington?

 Firstly, the above rules surrounding real estate disclosures are only applicable to residential properties.
 This means that commercial properties are not covered by the disclosure requirements outlined in this guide.
 These requirements also don't apply if the home is being passed along as a gift to a spouse, child or partner.

 You also don't need to disclose information if you are selling to an individual that has had an ownership interest in the home within two years prior to the sale.
 Finally, you are not required to disclose any information regarding registered sex offenders that live within proximity to your property.

 Ultimately, by using an experienced agent who knows the Washington real estate sector well, they’ll be able to guide you through the entire selling process.
 This will include full guidance on what you need to disclose.

 Clever can connect you with a top-notch agent based in the Washington area.
 Not only will they guide you through the disclosure process, but you’ll pay industry-leading listing fees.
-You’ll pay a flat listing fee of just $3,000, or 1% if the house sells for more than $350,000.
+You’ll pay just 1.5% in listing commission.